jihem/caschd/README.txt

 Red threads mode increase CPU load (up to 41 simultaneous process).
 It's recommanded to use green threads mode on slow or no dedicated computer.

+Red threads mode use Kernel.fork to start the subprocesses.
+Unfortunately Windows doesn’t support the fork command.
+Windows users can only use green threads mode or must install cygwin (http://www.cygwin.com).
+Which is really useful to (poor) users who are restricted to Windows.